-If you tried upgrading to the new Windows 8 operating system from an older version of Windows at the end of the installation you might have some issues due to the fact that the second hard drive or even the hard drive where the Windows 8 was installed might not appear in your explorer.
+If you tried upgrading your operating system from an older version of Windows to Windows 10, at the end of the installation you might notice that the second hard drive or even the hard drive where the initial Windows OS was installed might not appear in your explorer.

 By following the tutorial posted below you can make your hard drive appear in your explorer window as you had it in the previous version of Windows you were using.

-Solution 1: Detect HDD from Control Panel
+1. Detect HDD from Control Panel

 - You should look in there for the disk that is not showing up in your explorer (it should have a yellow icon next to it that has an exclamation mark).

-- Click(right click) on the hard disk you are having trouble detecting and choose the feature “Import Foreign disk”
+- Right-click on the hard disk you are having trouble with and choose Import Foreign disk.

 Note: This tutorial does not fix any hardware malfunctions you can have with your hard drive.
 If it is a hardware malfunction I recommend going directly to a specialized store or perhaps the electronics store you bought the PC from and try replacing the hard drive.

-Solution 2: Try some simple fixes
+2. Try some simple fixes

-What you should do before taking a decision about what to do with your HDD, are some simple steps that are listed below.
+What you should do before making a decision about what to do with your HDD, are some simple steps that are listed below.
 They might be basic, but believe me, sometimes they might be the problem.

 - Check if the disk is well-connected (yes, this might be the problem in some cases)